fiezt1492/modmail/README.md

 For example:
 ```
 {
-  "prefix" : "<your prefix>",
-  "ServerID" : "<your guild/server ID (remember to enable Developer mode in Discord to get ID)>",
-  "TOKEN" : "<your bot token (make this repo private first!)>",
   "ACT" : "<your bot activity status (it can be PLAYING, WATCHING, STREAMING, LISTENING and all must be capitals)>",
   "STT" : "<your subtext next to bot activity (it could be anything you like)>"
 }